T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *sendMailFrom* - Sender of the email.
 Optional: 'realname <john@doe.com>'. **Mandatory**.
   * *sendMailSubject* - Subject of the email.
   * *sendMailReplyTo* - Reply this email address.
 Optional: 'realname <john@doe.com>'.
+  * *sendMailAttachment* - List of files to attach to the mail.
+Multiple files separated by comma.
+  * *sendMailHeader* - Specify custom header.
   * *sendMailFlagAutoSubmit* - **on|off** - If 'on' (default), the mail contains the header
     'Auto-Submitted: auto-send' - this suppress a) OoO replies, b) forwarding of emails.
   * *sendMailGrId* - Will be copied to the mailLog record.
 Helps to setup specific logfile queries.
   * *sendMailXId* - Will be copied to the mailLog record.
+Helps to setup specific logfile queries.
+  * *sendMailXId2* - Will be copied to the mailLog record.
+Helps to setup specific logfile queries.
+  * *sendMailXId3* - Will be copied to the mailLog record.
 Helps to setup specific logfile queries.

 * To use values of the submitted form, use the STORE_FORM.
 E.g. `{{name:F:allbut}}`
 * To use the `id` of a new created or already existing one, use the STORE_RECORD.
 E.g. `{{id:R}}`